yarisvt/tyk-docs/tyk-docs/content/security/your-apis/basic-auth.md

  }' http://{your-tyk-gateway-host}:{port}/tyk/keys/testuser | python -mjson.tool
 ```

-### Create user using Dashboard API
+### Create a Basic Authentication User using the Dashboard API

-The following command will create a basic auth user with the dashboard API:
+The following command will create a basic authentication  user with the Tyk Dashboard API:

 ```{.copyWrapper}
 curl -X POST -H "Authorization: {YOUR API KEY}"